-The order of bit vectors in XSTATE_BV matches those of the
+The order of bit vectors in XSTATE_BV matches those of XCR0.

-XFEATURE_ENABLED_MASK register (XCR0).
 Although XCR0 has only two bits initially defined for state management, the general relationship between the value of XSTATE_BV and the corresponding processor state in the XSAVE/XRSTOR layout is depicted in Figure 13-2.